semiismaili/winboot/README.md

 Disclaimer:
 -
-  Winboot assumes Windows is the second entry on your grub menu (entry number 1, counting from 0), if your setup is different, please change line 50 in the source code to match your preferences!
+  Winboot assumes Windows is the second entry on your grub menu (entry number 1, counting from 0), if your setup is different, please run:

+           sudo winboot -set <your_windows_entry_number>

 Usage:
 -